-- Stock-flow consistent models emerged in the last decade as a common language for many heterodox schools of thought in economics. - Consider both real and monetary factors from the start - Specify the balance sheet and transactions between sectors - Accommodate a number of behavioural assumptions in a way that is consistent with the underlying accounting structure. - Reject silly (and mathematically unsound!) hypotheses such as the RARE individual (representative agent with rational expectations). - See Godley and Lavoie (2007) for the full framework.
+- Stock-flow consistent models emerged in the last decade as a common language for many heterodox schools of thought in economics. - Consider both real and monetary factors from the start - Specify the balance sheet and transactions between sectors - Accommodate a number of behavioural assumptions in a way that is consistent with the underlying accounting structure. - Replace the RARE individual (representative agent with rational expectations) with SAFE (sectoral averages with flexible expectations) modelling. - See Godley and Lavoie (2007) for the full framework.